yusuffemreavsar/yusuffemreavsar/README.md

 I am a graduate of Electronics and Communication Engineering.
 During my university life, I participated in various engineering clubs and received many seminars and professional training.
 I had opportunities to do internships in different fields related to my department.
 In the last years of my university life, I decided to improve myself in the software field due to my interest in software.
 After graduation, I tried to improve myself in the Web Programming.
 I improved myself by receiving many trainings related to this field.
 Currently, I continue to improve myself in this field by taking .Net Angular Fullstack training in the Istanbul Kodluyor project.

 * 🌍  I'm based in Ankara/Türkiye
-* 🚀  I'm currently working on [Blog Web App](http://github.com/yusuffemreavsar/Blog-Web-App)
+* 🚀  I'm currently working on Library Management System
 * 🧠  I'm learning .Net Core

 ### Skills